Machida, Tokyo: Climate

-Machida has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Machida has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Machida is 14.0 °C. The average annual rainfall is 1621 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.3 °C, and lowest in January, at around 2.8 °C.

 Demographics

-Per Japanese census data, the population of Machida increased rapidly from the 1960s.
+Per Japanese census data, the population of Machida has seen consistent but uneven growth over the past century.

 History

 The area of present-day Machida was part of ancient Musashi Province.
 In the post-Meiji Restoration cadastral reform of July 22, 1878, the area became part of Minamitama District in Kanagawa Prefecture.
 The village of Machida was created on April 1, 1889, with the establishment of modern municipalities system.
 Minamitama District was transferred to the administrative control of Tokyo Metropolis on April 1, 1893.
 Tama was elevated to town status on April 1, 1913.
 The town was bombed by American forces on May 24, 1945, during World War II.

 Machida expanded through annexation of the neighboring village of Minami on April 1, 1954, followed by the villages of Tsurukawa, Tadao and Sakai on February 1, 1958, to become the city of Machida.
 A USMC RF-8A crashed in a residential area Machida on April 1, 1964, killing four people.
 From 1973, the Tama New Town development resulted in a rapid increase in population, turning the city into a bedroom community for Tokyo and Yokohama.